raspberrypilearning/gpio-music-box/worksheet.md

     The `print` will tell you when the function has been called, so you know what's going on.

-1. Create a GPIO event that will call the `play` function when the button is pressed:
+1. Create a GPIO event that will run the `play` function when the button is pressed.
+Add the following line

     ```python
     GPIO.add_event_detect(2, GPIO.FALLING, play, 100)